YuriXbr/LeagueClicker/README.md

 1. Open the App and put your mouse in the desired position
 2. Press `Control+R` on default keybinds, or your `RecordPosition` keybind to get your mouse coordinates.
 Do it again in all spots you want macro to click.
 3. Right click on the LeagueClicker in your system tray, then go to `Exit`, it will prompt to you a save location for a .txt file with all your recorded coordinates, save it anywhere you want.
 Opening this file you will have a copy of all your coordinates, use the X and Y position to [modify your config file](https://github.com/YuriXbr/LeagueClicker/blob/main/README.md#how-to-modify-your-configs).
-4. once you finished it, save the `config.json` and open the LeagueClicker again. <br />
+4. ~~Once you finished it, save the `config.json` and open the LeagueClicker again.~
+4. Once you finished up, open the settings page on the tray menu and put your coordinates, then hit the save button. <br />
 Now you will be able to use your `pause/resume` key to start the macro.

 ## **Issues:**